lutris/lutris/docs/moderating-installers.rst

 - Unmodified content.
 While we have code to prevent this, some still manage to get through.
 - Suspicious URL changes.
 If a file changes to a different domain, make sure the new URL is referenced by the game's authors.
 - Version downgrade: Unless given very good reasons, downgrade in versions are rejected.
+- Runner changes: Submissions changing the runner to another one are almost always invalid.
+- Mentions of disabling the Lutris runtime: We make Lutris with the intention of having the runtime work.
+If it doesn't that's an user problem or something that needs to be fixed in the runtime.
 - Submissions for "Apes VS Helium".
-This game somehow attract kids who have no clue what Lutris installers are.
+This games somehow attract kids who have no clue what Lutris installers are.
 - Submissions for "League of Legends".
 Most submissions should be rejected.
 - Submissions for "Fortnite".
 The game doesn't run on Linux.
 Nothing will change that.